Von Foerster’s ideas

 “Heinz, cybernetics does not ask "what is this thing?" but ''what does it do?"
 It is thus essentially functional and behaviouristic.

 You must distinguish yourself (a concrete entity) from the actions you perform in various systems.

 You part you play in any social or socio-technical system is the behavior you contribute to it, rather than you as a person.”

-E.g. You are only a “part” of a car system in so far as you play a role in it, say as a driver.
+E.g. You are only a “part” of a traffic system in so far as you play a role in it, say as the driver of a motor car.

 Being self-aware and having free will, you can ignore or break the rules of that role: jump a red light, or close your eyes for a nap and crash the car.